With ‘Songs of Innocence,’ U2 Recasts Its Youth

 September 10, 2014

-Memories are a blast on “Songs of Innocence,” the album that U2 released on Tuesday afternoon as worldwide giveaway.
+Memories are a blast on “Songs of Innocence,” the album that U2 released on Tuesday afternoon as a worldwide giveaway.
 With a title that echoes William Blake, the album is a blast of discoveries, hopes, losses, fears and newfound resolve in lyrics that are openly autobiographical.
 It’s also a blast of unapologetic arena rock and cathedral-scale production, equally gigantic and detailed, in the music that carries them.

 The immediate news was that “Songs of Innocence” (Interscope) can be downloaded free until Oct.
 13 by everyone with an iTunes Store account: half a billion people in 119 countries.
 (Physical and digital versions of the album go on sale Oct.
 14.)
 The giveaway is a dream scenario for U2, a band that has always wanted everyone to feel its choruses and sing along.
 Apple has made distribution the easy part; the bigger challenge for U2 is to make people care about a new statement from a familiar band.